dunlapww/viewing_party/README.md

 ### Model Tests
 Ensures the backend database and classes work properly

-As an example, the below test ensures that the User table has the proper validations and relationships, and ensures our instance and class methods are working properly:
+As an example, the below test ensures that the User table has the proper validations and relationships, and ensures our validations are working properly:
 ![](/read_me_images/user_spec.png)

 ## Example Usage